I-had-a-bad-idea/PV/README.md

 # master_key should be the master key you want to use, not literally "master_key"

 #now PV>     should appear.
-From now own you’re authenticated
+From now own you’re authenticated and can do whatever you desire

 add        # Add a password (name, password) passwords       # List all your secrets (only the names)